johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-09-12-fork-ts-checker-webpack-plugin-code/index.md

 slug: fork-ts-checker-webpack-plugin-code
 title: 'fork-ts-checker-webpack-plugin code clickability'
 authors: johnnyreilly
-tags: [VS Code, fork-ts-checker-webpack-plugin, ts-loader, webpack]
+tags: [vs code, fork-ts-checker-webpack-plugin, ts-loader, webpack]
 hide_table_of_contents: false
 description: 'The `fork-ts-checker-webpack-plugin` can speed up builds, but TypeScript errors in the terminal are not clickable.
 The cause and solution are explained.'
 ---